Cleanpos-pos/Cleanpos-pos-tablemaestro/README.md

 ## Important: Firestore Security Rules & Indexes

 ### Security Rules
-To ensure your application functions correctly and securely, you **MUST** configure your Firestore security rules in the Firebase console.
+To ensure your application functions correctly and securely, you **MUST** configure your Firestore security rules in the Firebase console. **This is the most common cause of errors in the app.**

 An example set of rules is provided in the `firestore.rules` file in the root of this project.
 Review this example and adapt it to your needs. **You must copy the contents of `firestore.rules` and deploy them in your Firebase project.**